nonzzz/vite-plugin-compression/example/README.md

 > How to use with others web server?

 - This example is very simple usage.
 If you're using [NGINX](https://nginx.org/en/) you can refer [document](https://nginx.org/en/docs/http/ngx_http_gzip_module.html)

-> Why i can't compress my public directory?

-- Yes, This is intentional.
-We think compress chunk is enough.